OctopusDeploy/blog/blog/2020-01/operators-with-kotlin/index.md

 * controller
 * domain or application-specific knowledge

-In practice, a *resource* means a Custom Resource Definition (CRD), a *controller* means an application integrated into and responding to the Kubernetes API, and the *application-specific knowledge* is the logic implemented in the *controller* to implement high level concepts from standard Kubernetes resources.
+In practice, a *resource* means a Custom Resource Definition (CRD), a *controller* means an application integrated into and responding to the Kubernetes API, and the *application-specific knowledge* is the logic implemented in the *controller* to reify high level concepts from standard Kubernetes resources.

 To understand the operator pattern, let's look at a simple example written in Kotlin.
-The code for this operator is available in [GitHub](https://github.com/OctopusSamples/KotlinK8SOperator), and is based on the code from this [RedHat blog](https://developers.redhat.com/blog/2019/10/07/write-a-simple-kubernetes-operator-in-java-using-the-fabric8-kubernetes-client/).
-This operator will extend the Kubernetes cluster with the concept of a web server with a `WebServer` CRD and a controller that builds pods with a image known to provide an sample web server.
+The code for this operator is available from [GitHub](https://github.com/OctopusSamples/KotlinK8SOperator), and is based on the code from this [RedHat blog](https://developers.redhat.com/blog/2019/10/07/write-a-simple-kubernetes-operator-in-java-using-the-fabric8-kubernetes-client/).
+The operator will extend the Kubernetes cluster with the concept of a web server with a `WebServer` CRD and a controller that builds pods with a image known to expose a sample web server.

-The CRD meets the *resource* requirement, the code we'll write interacting with the Kubernetes API meets the *controller* requirement, and the knowledge that a particular Docker image is used to implement a sample web server is the *application-specific knowledge*.
+The CRD meets the *resource* requirement, the code we'll write interacting with the Kubernetes API meets the *controller* requirement, and the knowledge that a particular Docker image is used to expose a sample web server is the *application-specific knowledge*.

 ## The pom.xml file